Medical expert of the article

 Other |

-Microangiopathic hemolytic anemia is another syndrome of mechanical intravascular hemolysis, apparently due to the deposition of fibrin in small vessels.
-The disease occurs with the syndrome of disseminated intravascular coagulation, thrombotic thrombocytopenic purpura, hemolytic-uremic syndrome, severe arterial hypertension, vasculitis, eclampsia, and some disseminated tumors.
-In the smears of peripheral blood, fragmented erythrocytes (helmet cells, schizocytes), as well as thrombocytopenia, are revealed.
-Treatment is aimed at arresting the primary pathological process.
+Microangiopathic hemolytic anemia is another syndrome of mechanical intravascular hemolysis, apparently caused by fibrin deposition in small vessels.
+The disease occurs in disseminated intravascular coagulation syndrome, thrombotic thrombocytopenic purpura, hemolytic uremic syndrome, severe arterial hypertension, vasculitis, eclampsia, and some disseminated tumors.
+Fragmented erythrocytes (helmet cells, schistocytes) and thrombocytopenia are detected in peripheral blood smears.
+Treatment is aimed at stopping the primary pathological process.

 What tests are needed?